webern-unibas-ch/awg-app/CONTRIBUTING.md

 docs(README): add new contributors for data
 ```

+### Pull Requests

+To provide a new feature or changes to the code, create a new feature branch from develop and make a pull request when ready.
+Keep care of the [Commit Message Schema](#commit-message-schema) described below.

+For more information about pull requests go check out the GitHub Help [About pull requests](https://help.github.com/en/articles/about-pull-requests).

 ### Release Versioning Convention

-We use the git commit messages to autogenerate the [CHANGELOG](https://github.com/webern-unibas-ch/awg-app/blob/main/CHANGELOG.md) and automate versions by means of [standard-version](https://github.com/conventional-changelog/standard-version).
+We use the git commit messages to autogenerate the [CHANGELOG](https://github.com/webern-unibas-ch/awg-app/blob/main/CHANGELOG.md) and automate versions by means of [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version).
+See also [README#releases](README.md#releases).

+### Issue Reporting

+If you encounter a bug or any issue with the application, please report it by creating a new issue in the GitHub repository.
+When creating an issue, try to provide as much information as possible to help us understand and reproduce the problem.

+For security concerns, please do not create a public issue.
+Instead, send an email directly to <info-awg[at]unibas.ch>, following our [Security Policy](SECURITY.md).
+We take all security issues seriously and will respond as quickly as possible to resolve the matter.

 ## Angular quick start guide